telerik/maui-docs/installation/nuget/overview.md

 ## Obsolete Telerik NuGet URL

-In addition to feed URL `https://nuget.telerik.com/v3/index.json`, there is also an obsolete NuGet v2 server at `https://nuget.telerik.com/nuget`, which is no longer recommended.
+In addition to the v3 feed URL `https://nuget.telerik.com/v3/index.json`, there is an obsolete NuGet v2 server at `https://nuget.telerik.com/nuget`, which is no longer recommended.

 > The NuGet v2 server at `https://nuget.telerik.com/nuget` will be sunset in November 2024.
 >